-Following a 3 year renovation and a delay from the pandemic, the Allison and Roberto Mignone Halls of Gems will reopen at the American Museum of Natural History this coming spring.
-The exact date is to be announced.
+Following a 3 year renovation and a long delay from the pandemic, the Allison and Roberto Mignone Halls of Gems will reopen at the American Museum of Natural History on June 12.

 The reimagined 11,000 square foot exhibit will feature about 5,000 specimens from 95 countries.

 Some attractions will include a “3,000-pound block of iridescent green and blue labradorite” and a “slice of a fossilized tree called a metasequoia that lived between 35 and 33 million years ago.”